solkin/minion-android/README.md

 ```

 ### Clear all
-If you need to remove all groups (and, aloso, all records), you can call method `clear`:
+If you need to remove all groups (and, also, all records), you can call method `clear`:

 ```java
 minion.clear();